diegotorres03/nodejs-seed/README.md

 # nodejs-seed
-Startin point for a NodeJS based REST API
+Starting point for a NodeJS based REST API